smogon/damage-calc/README.md

 ## Credits

-This project was originally created by Honko and is primarly maintained by Austin.
+This project was created by Honko and is primarily maintained by Austin.

 - Gens 1-6 were originally implemented by Honko.
 - The Omega Ruby / Alpha Sapphire update was done by gamut-was-taken and Austin.